Navigation: Menu Commands > Options Menu > Linear/Log Scaling >

 PolarPlotStyle

-Page url: http://www.dplot.com/help/index.htm?helpid_scale_polar.htm
+Page url: https://www.dplot.com/help/index.htm?helpid_scale_polar.htm